 There has been a ton of research about the value of delivering exceptional customer experiences (CX).
-Allocating budget and resources towards customer excellence is no longer a “nice to do” but rather a “have to do” to win in a competitive marketplace.
-Considering the statistics below, it is clear that measuring customer experience is just as important as tracking revenue, costs, and related Key Performance Indicators (KPI).
+Allocating budget and resources towards customer excellence is no longer a “nice to do.”
+To win in a competitive marketplace, it is a “have to do.”
+When you consider the statistics below, it is clear that measuring customer experience is just as important as tracking revenue, costs, and related Key Performance Indicators (KPI).

-What is NPS?
-Why Does It Matter?
+What is NPS & Why Does It Matter?

 Promoters (9-10 scorers):

-• Are willing to refer friends and business colleagues
+– Willing to refer friends and colleagues.

 Passives: (7-8 scorers)